PayFabric/Portal/README.md

 | Security Token| Token string is submitted along with API call for authentication |

-Before you start programming with PayFabric you'll need a PayFabric account.
-We have a [Quick Start](https://github.com/PayFabric/Portal/wiki) to guide you through the preparations.
+Before you start programming with PayFabric you'll need to setup a PayFabric account.
+We have a [Quick Start](https://github.com/PayFabric/Portal/wiki) to guide you through the necessary preparations.

 # Extended Reading
 * [Getting Started](https://github.com/PayFabric/Portal/wiki)